-- 1. From the transmitter AUI, go to Menu/Presets/Load.
-The Load Preset window in Figure 3.4.2 shall display. - 2.
+- 1. Consider the following limitations when selecting a backup preset: - If the exciter has an Orban Inside installed and enabled, then only one AES source can be used for either the primary or backup source. - If MPX over AES is used for either the primary or backup, the other source cannot be AES (either primary or secondary). - If MPX SCAs are enabled, then audio backup cannot be used with MPX as either the main or backup source. - 2.
+From the transmitter AUI, go to Menu/Presets/Load.
+The Load Preset window in Figure 3.4.2 shall display. - 3.
 Select a suitable preset to use as a template to create a new backup audio preset.
 Click Load.